zugaldia/capitalbikeshare/appengine/README.md

 }
 ```

 In this method, both the `latitude` and `longitude` fields are required.
-Stations farther than 500 meters (a 5-6 minutes walk) are considered "too far" and are not included in the result.
+Stations farther than 1km (a 10-15 minutes walk) are considered "too far" and are not included in the result.

 ## Get closest bike